 When you first visit a site with uMatix installed, the page won’t appear until you allow certain scripts to run.
 Generally, it’s okay to allow scripts from the site’s own domain name to run, and generally, it’s bad to let scripts from this list to run.
 Over time, NoScript uMatrix builds a whitelist of inoffensive sites, so you don’t have to keep allowing the same scripts every time — it’s kind of annoying to set up at first, but it gets better over time.

 Other recommended addons include AdBuster (blocks ad networks), Self-Destructing Cookies (manages browser cookies), and especially BetterPrivacy which manages your “super cookies” (aka “Adobe Flash cookies”) the most insidious and eternal tracking method.

 Finally, if you’re really into weird stuff — I’m looking at you, Furries — install TOR for Firefox addon, (TOR stands for The Onion Router).
 It’s a proxy server that cleverly lets you surf the Web almost anonymously and prevents anyone other than the NSA from knowing where you’re surfing.
 TOR’s been recently hacked, but unless you’re a Chinese secret agent, you’re probably too small a fish for the Feds to care that you like to dress like a cute kitty cat.
 The biggest downside of TOR is that it slows your connection to a crawl.

 Nothing is private on the Internet.

-Even if you use all of these tactics, you still won’t have perfect privacy — after all, super-smart engineers and programmers are being paid 40 hours a week to overcome your best efforts at anonymity.
+Even if you use all of these tactics, you still won’t have perfect online privacy — after all, super-smart engineers and programmers are being paid 40 hours a week to overcome your best efforts at anonymity.
 But I say, why make spying on you any easier than it has to be, right?